AiekDev/vscodium-win7/README.md

 # VSCodium - Windows 7, 8 & 8.1 backport
+## pls ignore the fact that i used the same screenshots from my VSCode fork

 This isn't really a fancy readme but I don't give a shit, also shoutout to cozmo (https://www.github.com/CozmoDev).
 Also if you hate Alex313031, this is a great replacement for his VSCodium fork

-### Anyways, this port uses electron 22 as a base, if you wanna do this yourself, here are the 2 only methods u can port VSCode (or any electron app in general to windows 7):
+### Anyways, this port uses electron 22 as a base, if you wanna do this yourself, here are the 2 only methods u can port VSCodium (or any electron app in general to windows 7):

-- completely compile this yourself (which is a pain in the ass from personal experience BUT it is possible and it will work, please reffer to actual vscode documentation tho)
+- completely compile this yourself (which is a pain in the ass from personal experience BUT it is possible and it will work, please reffer to actual vscodium documentation tho)

 - or you can just compile the default electron 22 app, then copy everything except for the "resources" (like in the image bellow)